Presteej-zz/Web-Developer-Bootcamp/README.md

 Bootstrap Gridding - Just messing around with the grid system in Bootstrap and using divs and containers. (using version 3.3.7)

 Cleveland, The Gallery - Image gallery using the grid system in Bootstrap catered to my hometown, Cleveland, Ohio. (using version 3.3.7)

+Sticking the Landing - Attempt at a modern landing page design for a website using my friend Koko as a muse. (using Bootstrap 3.3.7)